knowthelist/fhem-tablet-ui/README.md

 - **data-value**: default value
 - **class**     : wider, w1x, w2x, w3x, large, big, notransmit

+data-device, data-get can be references (jQuery seletor) to select-widgets to change the source dynamically

 ####Push widgets
 - **data-set**    : name of the reading to set on FHEM (\<command\> \<device\> **\<reading\>** \<value\>) (default '')
 - **data-set-on** : value (or an array of values) to send when the the button get pressed. (default '')